peteplays/peteplays.github.io/README.md

 #### Start Game
 Stop, will stop the game.<br>
 Keep Going, will start where the game stopped.<br>
-One Step, will go through the game one progression at a time.<br>
 #### Start Unit Test
 <i>This script is a stand alone script named unittest.js</i>
 One Step, will go through the game one progression at a time.<br>